If you’ve heard throughout your life, “You’re just like your father...”

 Pretty awesome, right?

 Does that mean the more you hang out with Dad, the more you’ll become like him?
 Later in life, probably not as much since your gut microbiome is already well established.
-But when you were a child, the microbes you were introduced to mattered a ton and Dad had a huge influence on that.
+But when you were a child, the microbes you were introduced to mattered a ton, and Dad greatly influenced that.

 It’s important to understand that your gut microbiome is a community, and each microorganism behaves differently depending on what other microbes are present.
-Just how we might act a little different in front of mom or dad.
+Just how we might act a little differently in front of Mom or Dad.
 It’s how we always knew which one to ask for things to increase our chances of getting a “yes.”

 The overall community of microbes in your gut can be healthy or potentially toxic.
 The only real way to know if your gut microbiome is toxic or healthy is through a gut microbiome test.
 Viome looks deep inside your microbiome and analyzes what’s being consumed and what’s being produced by your microbes.
 Viome then makes food and supplement recommendations so you and Dad can make changes specific to your gut microbiomes to optimize your health and wellness.

-Your dad might even find out it’s his gut microbiome that’s been contributing to his dreaded dad bod.
-That’s right, some people find they have trouble losing weight and it is simply because they are eating the wrong foods to nourish for their microbes.
+Your dad might even discover his gut microbiome has been contributing to his dad bod.
+That’s right.
+Some people find they have trouble losing weight, and it is simply because they are eating the wrong foods to nourish their microbes.

-Food truly is medicine, but identifying foods best for you is a more individualized process than we’ve been lead to believe.
-If there’s one thing gut microbiome science has uncovered it’s that – one man’s food is another man’s poison.
+Food truly is medicine, but identifying foods that are best for you is a more individualized process than we’ve been led to believe.
+If there’s one thing gut microbiome science has uncovered, it’s that –one man’s food is another man’s poison.

 If your dad isn’t feeling great, if his health has been a struggle, a major factor could be as simple as eating the wrong things for his gut microbiome.
-With Viome, you can help him feel like Hercules by helping him discover the right foods, developed specifically for him.
+With Viome, you can help him feel like Hercules by helping him discover the right foods that are developed specifically for him.

 Resources: